RedhawkSDR/redhawksdr.github.io/content/manual/component-structure/auto-generated-files.md

 If these files are modified, then your ability to regenerate the component is affected.

-  - `main.cpp` - Contains the main routine for the process that is started when the component is instantiated.
+  - `main.cpp` - Contains the function that is used to create an instance of the component.
+For shared library components, this is a dynamically-loadable function called `make_component()`.
+For executable components, this is the `main()` function for the process.
 Modification of this file is not recommended.

   - `struct_props.h` - Contains support classes for struct properties that are defined in the code-generation interface.
 Modification of this file is discouraged.